General Terms and Conditions

 Additional evidence, if any, e.g. a copy of the recipient’s signature, shall be sent to the Client by fax or by email.
 The activity report of the Client is also sent by e-mail.

-7.6 The warranty provided by GLS France under this article 7 does not apply to the Global Business-Parcel service which is governed by specific terms and conditions, set out in a separate addendum.
+Moreover, the warranty provided by GLS France under this section does not apply to the Global Business Parcel service which is governed by specific terms and conditions, set out in a separate addendum.

 7.7 GLS France liability does not cover any special, indirect or consequential losses or damages resulting in particular from a delay in the delivery or from a loss of or a damage to a parcel.
 For the avoidance of doubt, any immaterial damages including, without limitation, damages resulting from delays, loss of business, loss of profits, loss of goodwill, plant shutdown, loss of contracts or commercial opportunities, as well as third party claims, are considered as indirect damages.